 - 1/2 teaspoon vanilla extract

 If you want it thinner, heat the coconut milk as the last step and add it to your glass jar.
-If you like to make a smoothie bowl, simply blend all the ingredients until smooth and transfer to a bowl.
+If you like to make a smoothie bowl, simply blend all the ingredients until smooth and transfer them to a bowl.
 I like to top it with incredibly delicious coconut praline granola from Sakara (Type XOIVY for a good discount on any first purchase from Sakara).
-Sakara is pricey but exceptionally clean, and I love their granolas (try the chocolate one, too!
+The brand is exceptionally clean, and I love their granolas (try the chocolate one, too!
 Omg.)

 Metabolism Boosting Smoothie

-When I first tried the Sakara metabolism powder, I did not like it at all.
-In fact, I could not even finish it.
-I hated the taste.
-That was years ago.
-When, a few months ago, my husband gave me the gift of a Sakara meal delivery, a trial size of the new formula came with it.
+A few months ago, my husband gave me the gift of a Sakara meal delivery.
+A gift of Sakara Life Metabolism powder came in the package. with my delivery.
 I, cautiously, tried it.
 I got hooked right away.
 It’s delicious in a smoothie, yummy when mixed with oat milk and coconut sugar, and really, really tummy-friendly to me.
 Besides organic cacao, this mix has horsetail (you will see this in hair supplements because it is supposed to help with hair growth, but also helps eliminate bloat) and Gymnema Sylvestre (another Ayurvedic herb that regulates blood sugar), and black pepper (hello, digestion help!), among other ingredients.
 I highly recommend you give it a try, but if not, you can use raw cacao!
 This smoothie also has Yoursuper Forever Beautiful mix- check out the ingredients, full of antioxidants and omega fats.

 - 1 cup warm plant-based milk (I like macademia or walnut milk, with this smoothie)